Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: OBSERVATIONS AND DATA

 \subsection{Data reduction}

-The channelized GMRT data were dedispersed with the DM of 19.6191 pc cm$^{-3}$, in that the chanel-wise timestreams were shifted by the appropriate number of samples to align the pulses along the frequency axis.
+The channelized GMRT data were dedispersed with the DM of 19.6191 pc cm$^{-3}$.
 Next, the band-averaged data were folded at the the period of the pulsar over $P_0/t_\mathrm{s}$ bins to determine the ``on'' phase.
 Then, for each single pulse for every channel, the mean of the ``off'' pulse was subtracted and the result divided again by the mean ``off'' pulse, to establish bandpass correction and to obtain the dynamic spectrum.
 Finally, the dynamic spectrum was normalized by dividing by its mean and subtracting unity.
 This final data product is used for computing the modulation index.

 The ARO dynamic spectrum was similarly obtained after sub-integrating the pulse to 128 phase bins across the period.
 Since B1508+55 exhibits large pulse-to-pulse flux variability, we visually aligned the band-averaged pulse series to determine the clock offset between GMRT and ARO on MJD57971.